 Download this white paper to better understand and communicate how the advances of XML and DITA can reduce the cost of content creation, localization and publishing for information-rich companies managing documentation in multiple languages.
 Learn 4 definitive key steps to build your case for DITA and how its time and cost savings translates into revenue growth.

-Planning for DITA Success Part Two: How to Deploy DITA, Step-By-Step
+Planning for DITA Success Part Two: Deploying DITA, Step-By-Step

 DITA, by helping organizations migrate to and leverage XML, is revolutionizing the way modern document publishing teams author, manage, and deliver information.